Kylan Boswell

-Kylan Boswell (born April 18, 2005) is an American basketball player for the Illinois Fighting Illini of the Big Ten Conference.
-He previously played for the Arizona Wildcats for two seasons.
+Kylan Cole Boswell (born April 18, 2005) is an American basketball player for the Charlotte Hornets of the National Basketball Association (NBA), on a two-way contract with the Greensboro Swarm of the NBA G League.
+He played college basketball for the Arizona Wildcats and the Illinois Fighting Illini.
 He also represented the United States at the 2021 FIBA Under-16 Americas Championship and 2023 FIBA Under-19 Basketball World Cup.

 Early life and education

 He was born to Brandon and Ashley Boswell in Champaign, Illinois.
 He is of African-American and Samoan heritage.
 Boswell attended Bottenfield Elementary and Edison Middle School in Champaign before transferring to Urbana Middle School, leading the Tigers to a state finals appearance.
 Following this, he departed for high school in California.

 Boswell attended Centennial High School in Corona, California, where he led the basketball team to a CIF Southern Section title.
 He subsequently transferred to AZ Compass Prep in Chandler, Arizona, for his junior year.
 Boswell helped the Dragons reach the GEICO Nationals in Fort Myers, Florida, where they were upset by Montverde Academy 72–63 in the opening round.